 Perhaps one of Smoky’s greatest accomplishments was running a telegraph wire through a 70-foot pipe that had only an 8-inch diameter.
 Wynne tied the wire to the dog’s collar, and she ran it through the pipe to the other side.
-What Smoky did in only a few minutes would have taken hundreds of men several days to accomplish, thereby putting the men’s lives in danger during the process.
+What Smoky did in only a few minutes would have taken hundreds of men several days to accomplish the dangerous task.
 Because of Smoky’s accomplishments, there are several memorials erected in her honor, both in the United States and elsewhere.

 Download the Wag! app